 - Up to 2 nominees in the CNA category

-As always, thanks to the generous support of CNA and the U.S. Naval Institute for helping us bring you this event, and congratulations to the nominees!
+As always, thanks to the generous support of CNA and our contributors for helping us bring you this event, and congratulations to the nominees!

 CNA Category Nominees